 When companies go bust, very often the reason given is that “they ran out of cash”.
 However, running out cash is usually only the symptom – companies mainly run out of cash because:

 2) they don’t manage their working capital properly.
 They allow customers too long to pay, hold too much stock and don’t manage/negotiate payment terms with suppliers.
 This means they don’t have enough money left to pay day-to-day bills, salaries and expenses.

-These are some ideas for regular, practical things you can do to avoid these mistakes and achieve financial fitness.
+These are some ideas for regular, practical things you can do to avoid these mistakes.

 - When was the last time you reviewed your pricing?
 Most early-stage businesses don’t charge enough.

 - Have you got accounting software so you can print a list of your overheads and go through them line by line?